 GUIDELINES, TERMS AND CONDITIONS

-BAFTA Rocliffe New Writing Forum - TV Drama Submissions 2014
+BAFTA Rocliffe New Comedy Showcase - Submissions 2014

 1. HOW TO ENTER

 1.1.
-APPLICATION FORM: Fill in an online application form which generates your application number.
+APPLICATION FORM: Fill in an online application form which generates your application number... [www.rocliffe.com/application-form.php]

 1.2.
-APPLICATION NUMBER – a ten digit application number is emailed to the address listed.
-If you donÕt receive an email within 30 mins, please email email@example.com
+APPLICATION NUMBER: a ten digit application number is emailed to the address listed.
+If you don’t receive an email within 30 mins, please email email@example.com

 1.3.
-PAY ONLINE: Using the dropdown menu for the required entry fee and enter your submission - or Send a CHEQUE to Rocliffe Ltd.
+PAY ONLINE: Using the dropdown menu for the required entry fee and enter your submission - or Send a CHEQUE to Rocliffe Ltd [www.rocliffe.com/online-payment.php]

 1.4.
 SEND: By the appropriate deadline postal / hand delivered entry by 17.00 or electronic entry by midnight on final date.

 1.5.
-ACKNOWLEDGEMENT OF ENTRIES WILL BE EMAILED ONE WEEK AFTER EACH DEADLINE TO THE MAIN WRITER.
+NOTIFICATIONS: ACKNOWLEDGEMENT OF ENTRIES WILL BE EMAILED ONE WEEK AFTER EACH DEADLINE TO THE MAIN WRITER.
+We will post on our website and twitter when status notifications are sent.

 2. RULES AND GUIDELINES

 2.1.
-The extract must be television drama.
-This includes single dramas, mini-series and comedy-drama.
-We are not accepting feature or short films, sitcoms or sketch shows.
+The extract must be for TV comedy sitcom, animation sitcom or comedy sketch show series.
+We are not accepting feature or short films, or TV drama.

+2.9.
+Entries received that do not contain all materials outlined (see YOUR ENTRY) and payment, will not be considered.

 2.10.
-Entries received that do not contain all materials outlined (see YOUR ENTRY) and payment will not be considered.

-2.11.
-Entering scripts for consideration for the BAFTA Rocliffe New Writing Forum constitutes permission to use the selected writersÕ names, script title and email addresses for publicity and handouts without additional permission being sought.
+Entering scripts for consideration for the BAFTA Rocliffe New Writing Forum constitutes permission to use the selected writers’ names, script title and email addresses for publicity and handouts without additional permission being sought.

-2.13.
+2.12.
 BAFTA and Rocliffe reserve the right to reject any entry for any reason at their absolute discretion.
-BAFTA and RocliffeÕs decision is final and no correspondence will be entered into.
+BAFTA and Rocliffe’s decision is final and no correspondence will be entered into.

-3.2.
-You must not be a BAFTA or Rocliffe employee.
+3.5.
+You must not be a BAFTA or Rocliffe employee, or any person connected to the BAFTA Rocliffe New Writing Forum.

-3.3.
-Proof of age and identity for eligibility may be requested.
-BAFTA and RocliffeÕs decision as to the eligibility of individual entrants will be final and no correspondence will be entered into.
+3.6.
+Proof of age, identity, residency and eligibility may be requested.
+BAFTA and Rocliffe’s decision as to the eligibility of individual entrants will be final and no correspondence will be entered into.

 4. YOUR ENTRY – SUBMISSION MATERIALS (Tip links below)

 4.1.
-A complete electronic email entry form via the Application Form
+Entry form generated via the Application Form

 4.2.
 Proof of payment such as like PayPal